News

 Via Sagitarii 2

-Via Sagittarii is Burnfield’s yearly archery and crossbow event.
+Via Sagittarii 2 was held in 2022 and is Burnfield’s yearly archery and crossbow event.

 The first day consisted of the inter kingdom archery competition (IKAC) in longbow and crossbow.
 Competitors all over the kingdom shoot at IKAC events and send results into the Kingdom throughout the year.
 A winner is announced at the end of the year allowing our members, no matter how distant, to compete directly with each other.